pognetwork/champ/docs/security.md

 - ### Node Admin and Node Wallet Manager Web Clients only

     > CSRF Attacks: `Mitigated` because we avoid using Cookies that could carry sensitive information.
-Our short lived JWTs are stored in the browser session storage.
+Our short-lived JWTs are stored in the browser session storage.
     <br> (_Spoofing, High Severity_)

 - ### Node Admin Service and Node Wallet Manager Service